Explore this course:

 Faculty of Social Sciences

-This programme is ideal if you’ve never studied business before and want to gain a solid knowledge base.
+Our Management MSc is ideal if you have never studied business before and want to gain a solid knowledge base.
 Covering all aspects of general management, from managing people and finances to strategic planning, operations and marketing, this course produces work-ready graduates with the skills to succeed.

 In an age where there are so many specialists of different kinds, there is a need for graduates who see the whole picture, not just from one functional perspective.
 Every organisation needs generalists, whether as managers of multi-disciplinary teams, as directors of business operations, or working at board level as chief executives or presidents.